supervisely/developer-portal/getting-started/python-sdk-tutorials/images/multispectral-images.md

 }
 ```

-This is very easy to see, that if you want to group your images by the `band` tag instead of `im_id` (sync mode on), simply change you `projectSettings` whis way:
+This is very easy to see, if you want to group your images by the `band` tag instead of `im_id` (sync mode on), simply change your `projectSettings` this way:

 ```json
   "projectSettings": {